-The self-evaluation toolkit once completed will result in the following.
+The self-evaluation toolkit once completed will result in the following:

-- An organisational high level self-evaluation score - ICF implementation and support plan for the next 12 months
+- An organisational high-level, self-evaluation score. - An ICF Implementation and Support Plan for the next 12 months.

-This information should be collated and submitted to the Communities Board for review, and to support the development of the partnership ICF implementation and support plan
+This information should be collated and submitted to the Communities Board for review and to support the development of the partnership ICF Implementation and Support Plan.

-The scores and implementation plans are an important measure of progress, and we have designed the process and tools to have a ripple effect.
-This will be through the process of self-evaluation and learning that we trust will I raise awareness and galvanise commitment to building Inclusive Communities.
+The scores and implementation plans are an important measure of progress and we have designed the process and tools to have a ripple effect.
+This will be through the process of self-evaluation and learning that we trust will I raise awareness and galvanise commitment to building inclusive communities.
 There should be as much importance placed on the quality and value of the self-reflective dialogue as the actual scores.

-Each organisation has its own leadership structures, governance and impact measures and therefore would need to work through how it can utilise the tool to arrive at high level score and implementation and support plan for their respective organisation.
+Each organisation has its own leadership structures, governance and impact measures, so would need to work through how it can use the tool to arrive at high-level score as well as developing an Implementation and Support Plan for their respective organisation.